openenclave/openenclave/docs/DesignDocs/RemoteAttestationCollaterals.md

 #### Attester:
 An Attestation Function that creates Evidence by collecting, formatting and protecting (e.g., signing) Claims.
 It presents Evidence to a Verifier using a conveyance mechanism or protocol.

 #### Verifier:
 An Attestation Function that accepts Evidence from an Attester using a conveyance mechanism or protocol.
-It also accepts Known-Good-Values and Endorsments from an Asserter using a conveyance mechanism or protocol.
+It also accepts Known-Good-Values and Endorsements from an Asserter using a conveyance mechanism or protocol.
-It verifies the protection mechanisms, parses and appraises Evidence according to good-known valid (or known-invalid) Claims and Endorsments.
+It verifies the protection mechanisms, parses and appraises Evidence according to good-known valid (or known-invalid) Claims and Endorsements.
 It produces Attestation Results that are formatted and protected (e.g., signed).
 It presents Attestation Results to a Relying Party using a conveyance mechanism or protocol.

 Claims are statements about a particular subject.
 They consist of